Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 What Amount of Heat is Produced by the Fuel?

-How hot do you want your fire pit to burn?
-If you plan to have winter fires, you’ll want something that burns a little hotter.
-The amount of heat produced by a fuel is determined by its caloric content.
+How hot should your fire pit to burn?
+If you have winter fires, you’ll want a fuel that burns hotter.
+The amount of heat produced is determined by caloric content.
 The higher the caloric content, the more heat it produces.
-Different fuels have different caloric content, so not all fuels generate the same heat.
+Caloric content differs, so not all fuels generate the same heat.
 Wind chill and environmental temperature all impact the amount of heat you’ll need or want from your fire pit fuel.

 How Long Do You Want Your Fire Pit Fuel to Burn?

-If you’re new to fire pits, you may wonder how long your fuel should burn.
-The answer to this question depends on a few factors, including the purpose of the fire pit and how frequently you want to replenish the fuel.
+You may wonder how long your fuel should burn.
+It depends on a few factors, including the purpose of the fire pit and how frequently you want to replenish the fuel.
 There’s a big difference between needing heat for a couple of hours while you enjoy a drink and hosting a party that goes deep into the night.
 It also matters if you expect to be sitting the whole time or walking around.

 What is the Cost of the Fuel?

-One of the most important factors in evaluating fire pit fuel options is the cost.
-If you don’t want to burn through your hard-earned cash, you need to compare both short and long-run fuel costs.
-Some options require potentially expensive installations, while others frequently need to be replenished or are simply expensive solutions.
+If you don’t want to burn through your hard-earned cash, you must compare short and long-run fuel costs.
+Some fuels require potentially expensive installations, while others need frequent replenishment or are expensive.
 If you only occasionally need a fire pit, it might not matter much.
 If you plan to have frequent outdoor activities in the space, it’s a much more important consideration.

 Which Fuels are Safer for Your Setting?

-Your specific environment determines which fuels may be safer to use than others.
-Some require uncovered and well-ventilated spaces, while others become more dangerous in windy conditions or when flammable materials are in close proximity to the fire pit.
+Your specific environment determines which fuels are safer to use.
+Some require uncovered and well-ventilated spaces, while others may be dangerous in windy conditions or when flammable materials are nearby.
 The presence of pets and kids is also a consideration as thermal burns are one of the most preventable injuries sustained by small children and adolescents.
 [Flaherty & Sheridan (2019)]

 How Easy is it to Manage and Clean Up Fires Generated by the Fuel?